lilo-san/cha-batocera/README.md

 Additionally the batocera image has been customised removing other cores and unused media to make additional space.

+The image includes the theme, artwork and screenshots.

 All games should run at 60 FPS without input lag or sound issues with and without the scanlines shader at 720p.

 # How to use the release